 So-called right to work case goes before the Supreme Court

-On Monday, the US Supreme Court will hear arguments in the Janus v.
+On February 26th, the US Supreme Court heard oral arguments in the Janus v.
 AFSCME case.
 Similar to the Friedrich’s case from two years ago, the Janus case is part of a long line of special interest attacks on working people’s right to organize.
 Remember that just last year, Gov. Sununu made right to work his top legislative priority, and, thanks to the efforts of our members and allies, we were able to defeat the bill.
 However, right to work advocates are representing Janus and legal experts believe that given the current political leanings of the Supreme Court they will likely find in favor of Janus.
 This would create a national right to work environment for public sector unions and be a devastating blow to working families.